huawei-noah/SMARTS/docs/quickstart.rst

 Specifying the Agent
 --------------------

 The agent is defined in terms of the interface it expects from the environment and the responses an agent produces.
-To help bridge the gap between the environment and your agent, we also introduce adapters.

 :class:`smarts.core.agent_interface.AgentInterface`
    This is where you can control the interface between SMARTS and your agent.

 :class:`smarts.core.agent.Agent`
    This is the brains of the agent, you will need to implement the interface defined by :class:`smarts.core.agent.Agent` in order to give the agent some behaviour.

-Adapters:
-  Adapters bridge the gab between SMARTS and your agent.
-It is sometimes useful to preprocess the input and outputs of an agent, we won't be needing adapter for this little walkthrough but for a more in-depth treatment see :ref:`adapters`.

 AgentInterface :class:`smarts.core.agent_interface.AgentInterface`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^